ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 **Why so scary?**

 Why is this so scary?
-It turns out the Open Source developer community can sometimes be quite a harch environment...
+It turns out the Open Source developer community can sometimes be quite a harsh environment...

 * Fear of rejection
 * Imposter Syndrome
 * Inclusiveness of Communities
 * Bad behaviour in General: e.g. Oh you didn't know about THIS?, e.g. completely ignoring contributions
 * Your GitHub **green** timeline is not a representation of what you're worth.
 Just opening a PR just for the sake of it sucks.
-* Don't instult the contributor, why on earth ...
+* Don't insult the contributor.
+Why on earth ...
 * Vulgar and brutal harassment of the community, seriously, get a life!
 * PR's that get ignored (for over a year) and then the maintainer writes the same fixes and says: Oops!

-Eventually, Rachel set up a twitter poll asking people about what bad experiences in Open Source Software development they'd already encountered, showing off an entire list of twitter reponses.
-Which weren't that possitive (eufimism!)
+Eventually, Rachel set up a Twitter poll asking people about what bad experiences in Open Source Software development they'd already encountered, showing off an entire list of Twitter reponses.
+Which weren't that positive (euphemism!)

-One of her Twitter contacts actually created (and open sourced) a tool called echochamber.js, which allows you to include a commenting form in your site that stores the comments only local storage.
+One of her Twitter contacts actually created (and open sourced) a tool called echochamber.js, which allows you to include a commenting form in your site that stores the comments only in the local storage.
 That way, you can be an a**hole and post really offensive comments without actually insulting people.

 [**Echochamber.js**](https://github.com/tessalt/echo-chamber-js)